jamesnetherton/jamesnetherton.github.io/_posts/2021-03-02-camel-quarkus-application-bootstrap-and-configuration.md

 }
 {% endhighlight %}

-Since the ConnectionFactory bean is neither `@Name`d or `@Inject`ed anywhere in application, Quarkus considers it a candidate for removal.
+Since the ConnectionFactory bean is neither `@Name`d or `@Inject`ed anywhere in the application, Quarkus considers it a candidate for removal.
 When Camel attempts to look up the bean in the registry, it wont find anything.

 The solution is to annotate the producer method with `@Unremovable` or `@Named`.
 Or you can disable bean removal entirely.